-- Both loan options come with low or no closing costs
+- Both second mortgage loan options come with low or no closing costs

-- Which make them a good option for the cash-strapped borrower
+- This can make them a good option for the cash-strapped borrower

-- Than what you could get via a cash out refinance
+- You might be able to get a lower fixed rate via a cash out refinance

 Adding cash out to a first mortgage could also potentially raise the LTV to a point where mortgage insurance would be required; clearly that would be no bueno.

-Now this potential advantage may not actually be an advantage if the rate on your first mortgage is unfavorable, or simply can be improved via a refinance.
+Now this potential pro may not actually be an advantage if the mortgage rate on your first mortgage is unfavorable, or simply can be improved via a refinance.

-It turned out that my pal had a 30-year fixed rate somewhere in the 5% range, and was able to get it down into the 4% realm with his cash out refinance.
+It turned out that my pal had a 30-year fixed rate somewhere in the 5% range, and was able to get it down under the 4% realm with his cash out refinance, a win-win.